praetoria/mittn/README_scanner.md

 The important files that apply to the HeadlessScannerDriver.py test
 are:

-  1. The headless scanning tests are specified in mittn/features/headless-scanning.feature.
-You need to edit this file to describe the test targets you want to test.
+  1. The headless scanning example tests are located in mittn/examples/ You can use them as a template or to just see how the Mittn suite is used.

-  2. The headless scanning test steps are in mittn/mittn/headlessscanning.
-There should not be a need to alter anything in this directory.

-  3. The function that is called to run your project-specific positive, valid test scenarios is in mittn/features/scenarios.py.
-A template has been provided which you can edit.
-You need to edit this file to run the positive valid test cases; this is described in more detail below.

-  4. General test configuration items in mittn/features/environment.py; again, a template has been provided.
+  2. General test configuration items in mittn/mittn.conf; default values for the options are commented out.

-In the features/scenarios.py, you will need to implement the valid test case(s) (e.g., Selenium test run(s)) in a function that gets two
+In your test script, you will need to implement the valid test case(s) (e.g., Selenium test run(s)) in a function that gets two
 parameters: The identifier of the test case (which you can use to select a specific test, if you have several) and the HTTP proxy address.
+Your function is given to the scanner object.

+If the tests are complex it is advisable to separate the testfunction in its own file and import it in the test script.

 Your function needs to set the HTTP proxies appropriately, and then run the valid test case.

-If your valid test fails, you should assert failure so that the test case is marked as a failure:
+If your valid test fails, your test function should raise an exception with a descriptive error string so the test is aborted and marked as a failure.

-  assert False, "Valid test scenario did not work as expected, scenario id %s" % scenario_id

-or something similar; this will cause the test run to fail and the error message to get logged.
+This will cause the test run to fail and the error message to get logged.
 For the coverage and success of scanning, it is important that your positive valid tests function correctly.
 Otherwise it is not guaranteed that you are actually testing anything.
 At a minimum, for example, when testing a REST API, you should check that your valid request returned a 2xx response or something.

-If your tests can raise an exception, catch those and kill the Burp Suite process before exiting.
-If you leave Burp Suite running, subsequent tests runs will fail as Burp Suite invocations will be unable to bind to the proxy port.

 Running the tests
 =================